 24 x 1 week blocks over four years.

 Fri - AM and PM

-Assessment for this course is competency based.
+Assessment for the Certificate III in Joinery CPC31920 is competency based.
 Competence is assessed using a variety of methods including observation, demonstration, written and oral questioning and projects.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.